The Irrevocable Life Insurance Trust

 2. Name Your Trustees

 Different types of trusts have different rules.
-Living trusts allow the grantor or the grantor's spouse, or both, to serve as trustees.
+Living trusts allow the grantor, the grantor's spouse, or both to serve as trustees.
 That's not the case with an ILIT.
 If you or your spouse are insured by the life insurance policy owned by the ILIT, and you also serve as a trustee, the IRS may decide that the policy hasn't left your estate after all.
 That could impact your estate tax liability.

-The trustee manages the trust following the directions set forth in the trust documents.
-Once you've passed away, the trustee will oversee the distribution of the policy's proceeds, according to the trust directives.
+The trustee you name will manage the trust following the directions outlined in the trust documents.
+Once you've passed away, that person will oversee the distribution of the policy's proceeds.
+The trustee must distribute the assets according to the trust directives.

 3. Determine the Conditions Under Which Your Beneficiaries Will Receive Money